Local veteran shares his story at the Santa Barbara Community Veterans Day Ceremony | News Channel 3-12

 SANTA BARBARA, Calif. - Veteran Phil Conrad will share his story at the Santa Barbara Community Veterans Day Ceremony.

-Hundreds are expected to participate in the ceremony happening at the Santa Barbara Cemetery, 901 Channel Drive.
+Hundreds are expected to participate in the ceremony happening at the Santa Barbara Cemetery at 901 Channel Dr.

 Organizers say the driveway will be decorated with dozens of American flags.